palm86/hex_flora/priv/specimens/babiana_ambigua.md

 ### Distribution in the Hex

-Sandy flats in De Doorns Sandstone Fynbos vegetation.
+Sandy flats in transition between De Doorns Sandstone Fynbos and Hex River Arid Alluvium Fynbos.
+Also sandstone slopes in De Doorns Renosterveld Karoo.

 ### References